parent smiles while feeding baby during lactation consult

 What lactation consultants wish all parents knew about breastfeeding

-For a newly lactating parent, breastfeeding is a totally new skill.
+Breastfeeding is a skill that requires practice and support to learn (for both parents and babies).
 As you get to know your baby (and your body), you may have a lot of questions.
-A lactation consultant is an amazing resource that can help make your breastfeeding journey easier.
+An International Board Certified Lactation Consultant (IBCLC) is the expert clinical provider every breastfeeding parent deserves on their team as they navigate their breastfeeding journey.
 By providing support, hands-on help, and plenty of info, International Board Certified Lactation Consultants (IBCLCs) are on your side.
 Read on to find out the top things they wish all new parents knew about breastfeeding and working with an IBCLC.

 It takes time to get the hang of breastfeeding